Closed-Bid Freight: Sealed Offers vs Email (2026 Stress Test)

 In public procurement, sealed-bid tendering has been the standard for decades.
 Government contracts, infrastructure projects, and major capital expenditures all use sealed bids — because open bidding processes are structurally vulnerable to collusion and manipulation.

 Commodity freight procurement hasn't caught up.
-Most trading desks still use email — an open, uncontrolled process with no bid isolation, no audit trail, and no mechanism for preventing broker collusion.
+Most trading desks still use email — an open, uncontrolled process with no bid isolation, no audit trail, and no mechanism for preventing informal bid signalling.

 Closed-bid tendering changes that.
 Here's how it works and why it produces better outcomes.